Students at The Ferrers School are celebrating today after receiving another "fantastic" set of results.

 Students at the school, which joined the Cambridge Meridian Academies Trust earlier this year, secured a superb 99 per cent pass rate.

-The school is delighted that all students who applied for university have secured a place, with the majority being at their first choice of destination.
+Fifty-nine per cent of all grades were A* to C grades and the majority of students who applied for university have secured a place, with many being given their first choice of destination.

-Headteacher Angela Smith said: “Our sixth form students and staff have worked incredibly hard this year and it is very rewarding to see this dedication pay off as students prepare to go on to university, apprenticeships or their chosen career.
+"Our sixth form students and staff have worked incredibly hard this year and it is very rewarding to see their dedication pay off as students prepare to go on to university, apprenticeships or their chosen career.”

 Mark Woods, chief executive of the Cambridge Meridian Academies Trust, added: “We are delighted at the achievements of students and staff at The Ferrers School.

 "These results are a real testament of the hard work and dedication put in by all involved.”